alternativc/diary-of-a-devops-manager/principles/README.md

 ## Hello there 👋

 What follows is a set of principles that I believe are essential for empowering infrastructure / devops / SRE teams.
-These principles are based on my experience working with infrastructure teams at various companies and my own experience as an infrastructure engineer.
+These principles are based on my experience working with infrastructure teams at various companies and my own experience as a [Head of Infra](https://www.linkedin.com/in/urban-jurca/).
 We should not only focus on engineering aspects, but ask ourselves how we can bring value to the team and the company.
 <br>
 <br>
 I hope you find these principles helpful and I would love to hear your feedback.